 In this context, the Schwinger model has often been the first model to try \cite{Hauke:2013jga,Kuhn:2014rha,Martinez:2016yna,Klco:2018kyo,Thompson:2021eze,Nguyen:2021hyk,Shaw:2020udc,Kharzeev:2020kgc}.
-The Gross Neveu (GN) model with $N$ species of fermions in 1+1 dimensions is also a particularly important step in the study of relativistic fermions.
-As for QCD, it is asymptotically free and capable of dynamical mass generation and has a rich phase structure at finite temperature and finite density \cite{Gross:1974jv}.
-An efficient initial state preparation for this model has been developed by Moosavian and Jordan \cite{HamedMoosavian:2017koz}.
-Because of the limited entanglement entropy in one spatial dimension, this model can also be handled efficiently with classical computers using the density matrix renormalization group (DMRG) and the time-evolving block decimation (TEBD) methods based on the matrix product states (MPS)~\cite{Moosavian:2019rxg,roose_lattice_2021,Roose:2021pba} in order to explore and validate quantum simulations.
+However, the Gross-Neveu (GN) model with $N$ species of fermions in 1+1 dimensions is also a particularly important step in the study of relativistic fermions.
+As for QCD, this model is asymptotically free and capable of dynamical mass generation and has a rich phase structure at finite temperature and finite density \cite{Gross:1974jv}.
+An efficient initial state preparation for the massive GN model in one spatial dimension has been developed by Moosavian and Jordan \cite{HamedMoosavian:2017koz}.
+Because of the limited entanglement entropy in one spatial dimension, this model can also be handled efficiently with classical computers using the density matrix renormalization group (DMRG) and the time-evolving block decimation (TEBD) methods based on matrix product states (MPS)~\cite{Moosavian:2019rxg,roose_lattice_2021,Roose:2021pba} in order to explore and validate quantum simulations.

-In this article we show how to map the continuum Hamiltonian for the GN model to a lattice qubit system and derive quantum circuits which can be used for its time evolution and to find the ground state wavefunction for a range of values of the mass and four fermion coupling.
-We then compare quantum simulations on two platforms - the IBM-Q Guadalupe and Honeywell Quantinuum machines - with the results of exact diagonalization and DMRG/TEBD calculations.
-We demonstrate that the four steps of the calculations of real-time scattering outlined by Jordan, Lee and Preskill (JLP) \cite{Jordan:2011ci,Jordan_2012}, namely, 1) vacuum preparation, 2) excitation of single-particle wavepackets, 3) unitary time evolution, and 4) measurements for the final state, can all be achieved with the current NISQs technology for small systems.
+In this article, we show how to map the continuum Hamiltonian for the GN model to a spatial lattice qubit system using a Jordan-Wigner transformation~\cite{Jordan:1928wi,dargis_fermionization_1998} and derive quantum circuits which can be used for its time evolution with first order Trotter approximation and to find the ground state wavefunction for the massless model for a range of values of the four fermion coupling using the variational quantum eigensolver (VQE) algorithm.
+We then compare Trotterized evolution of wavefunction on two platforms---the IBM-Q Guadalupe and Honeywell Quantinuum machines---with the results of exact diagonalization and DMRG/TEBD calculations.
+We demonstrate that the four steps of calculations needed for real-time scattering as outlined by Jordan, Lee and Preskill (JLP) \cite{Jordan:2011ci,Jordan_2012}, namely, 1) vacuum preparation, 2) excitation of single-particle wavepackets, 3) unitary time evolution, and 4) measurements for the final state, can all be achieved with current NISQ technology for small systems.